awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Models and Weights

 Models (.ckpt files) must be separately downloaded and are required to run Stable Diffusion.
-The most current model release is v1.4 at this time.
+The latest model release is v1.4.

-* 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Model Card Hugging Face with all versions of the model.
-Download requires sign in and acceptance of terms of service.
+* 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Model Card on Hugging Face with all versions of the model.
+Download requires sign-in and acceptance of terms of service.
-[stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The latest model from the model card, required to run Stable Diffusion.
+ * [stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The latest model's card
-* [RealESRGAN Models](https://github.com/xinntao/Real-ESRGAN/releases/) - Download location for the latest RealESRGAN models required to use upscaling by many forks implementing it.
+* [RealESRGAN Models](https://github.com/xinntao/Real-ESRGAN/releases/) - Download location for the latest RealESRGAN models required to use the upscaling features implemented by many forks.
 Different models exist for realistic and anime content.
 Please refer to the fork documentation to identify the ones you need.

 ## Online Demos & Notebooks